-- 304 - Best quality and best protection against rust (often called "commercial quality" or "commercial grade").
+- 304 - This is the most well-known stainless steel and offers the most protection against rust (often called "commercial quality" or "commercial grade").

 - 443 - Newer grade but similar in quality to 304 but more affordable (in time, this grade could become the material of choice in the grill industry).

 - 430 - Usually found on low price grills, this grade is the lowest quality and it's more likely to rust sooner than 304 or 443.